Stephanie Wright PhD

 Stephanie Wright

-Biography Research Publications Open Positions
+Biography Research Teaching Publications Awards & Grants Graduate Students Open Positions

 I am a new faculty member in the Department of Civil Engineering with a background in environmental and geological engineering.
 My expertise is in fractured rock hydrogeology, cryo-hydrogeology, and environmental/isotope tracers.
 The goal of my research is to support safe and sustainable groundwater resources in cold regions under climate change through field-based investigations combined with robust statistical and numerical analyses.
 My work aims to improve the ability of governments, industry, and First Nations to effectively respond to a rapidly warming climate.
 I am also an Associate Editor for Hydrogeology Journal and have been on the board of a non-profit organization focused on watershed conservation and outreach since 2017.